JorgeCastilloMateo/ZoopFit/README.md

 # ZoopFit
 The R package *ZoopFit* is the companion package for the paper Castillo-Mateo et al. (2023) <doi:update-when-available>.
-The package includes functions to fit and predict with the double data fusion and calibration models from the paper.
+The package includes a data snippet and functions to fit and predict with the double data fusion and calibration models from the paper.

-**Warning:** Please note that the code provided is for the paper only and a generalization is under development.
-I do not guarantee that it will work outside of the data from the paper and it will likely lead to errors if used with other datasets.
+> **Warning:** Please note that the code provided is for the paper only and a generalization is under development.
+I do not guarantee that it will work properly outside of the data from the paper.

 ## Installation
 You can install the **development** version from